PierreChouteau/webaudio-exercises/README.md

 launch the server

-## StepSequencer Projet - Pierre CHOUTEAU
+## Step Sequencer Project - Pierre CHOUTEAU

 Following the different steps for the stepSequencer project, I started by setting it up with the 'bascis' instructions (Master volume, effects lines, BufferSource creations, Beat follower track, dbToLinear...).